Beckhoff-USA-Community/TC_EventVideoPlayback/README.md

    > [!IMPORTANT]
    >
    > The EventVideoPlayback control will only work in browser launch or fully deployed environment.
-HMI Live View will not allow you to play back video files due to the virtual directory usage.
+HMI Live View will not allow you to play video files due to the virtual directory usage.